GarrettJenkinson/informME/README.md

         informME_run.sh [OPTIONS] -- MAT_FILES PHENO CHR_NUM

 This step is comprised of two phases.
-In the first phase, informME learns the parameters of the Ising probability distribution by combining the methylation data matrices provided through the argument MAT\_FILES (comma-separated list) for chromosome number CHR\_NUM.
-By default, the MAT\_FILES are all expected to be in a subdirectory named after CHR\_NUM in INTERDIR, and the output generated during this phase will be stored in a subdirectory in INTERDIR named after chromosome number CHR\_NUM as well.
-The output file will have as prefix PHENO and the suffix '\_fit.mat' will be appended to it (e.g. if sample\_normal-1,sample\_normal-2,sample\_normal-3 is the list passed as MAT\_FILES, 'normal' is the PHENO passed, and CHR\_NUM is 10, then the output will be stored as INTERDIR/chr10/normal\_fit.mat).
-The file produced will contain the following information:
+During the first phase, informME learns the parameters of the Ising probability distribution by combining the methylation data matrices provided through the argument MAT\_FILES (comma-separated list) for chromosome number CHR\_NUM.
+By default, the MAT\_FILES are expected to be in a subdirectory named after CHR\_NUM in INTERDIR.
+The output generated during this phase is also stored in a subdirectory in INTERDIR named after chromosome number CHR\_NUM.
+The output file has as prefix PHENO and the suffix '\_fit.mat' appended to it (e.g. if 'normal' is the PHENO, and CHR\_NUM is 10, then the output is stored as INTERDIR/chr10/normal\_fit.mat).
+The file produced contains the following information:

 * CpG distances